jshively37/pa_build_lab/document_fw_build/5_scm_tunnel/5_scm_tunnel.md

 2. Click on `bandwidth management` at the top.
 3. Under the assign column click on the location and enter in the bandwidth you want allocated.\
 ![scm_add_bm](images/scm_add_bm.png)
 4. Click on Push and Push Config in the top left to commit these changes.
+NOTE: The push for this might take 20-30 minutes.

 ### Create Tunnel
+The push for this will take 20-30 minutes.

 1. Log into SCM and from the left side select Workflows -> Prisma Access -> Remote networks.\
 ![scm_rn_location](images/scm_rn_location.png)
 2. Under Remote Networks click on `Add Remote Networks`\